 Today, the route takes us east to the valleys of Pak Chong and Khao Yai.

-Before lunch, enter Khao Yai National Park, here we walk a trail and try to spot some wildlife, many birds can be seen and with some luck we might also spot larger mammals such as sambar deer, which are known to hang out around where people are as a way to take refuge from tigers deeper in the forest interior.
+Before lunch, enter Khao Yai National Park, where we will walk a trail and try to spot some wildlife.
+Many birds can be seen, and with some luck, we might also spot larger mammals.

-Lunch at Lookkai Restaurant, a local fine dining restaurant in Khao Yai.
+Lunch will be at Lookkai Restaurant, a local fine-dining establishment in Khao Yai.

-Upon arrival at GranMonte Vineyard, meet with the daughter of the founder, Nikki, an internationally renowned winemaster who will, during this privately guided tour, teach us how Thai wine is made and the secrets behind producing world-class quality wine in a tropical country.
-Sip through the wide selection of locally produced wines, tour the vineyards and take in the tranquil and relaxed atmosphere.
+Upon arrival at GranMonte Vineyard, meet Nikki, the daughter of the founder and an internationally renowned wine master.
+During this privately guided tour, she will teach us how Thai wine is made and reveal the secrets behind producing world-class quality wine in a tropical country.
+Enjoy a tasting of the wide selection of locally produced wines, tour the vineyards, and take in the tranquil and relaxed atmosphere.

-For dinner, enjoy a special experience with some of the best local food and wine.
+For dinner, enjoy a special experience featuring some of the best local food paired with exquisite wine.

 Inclusions: